HT Huntsville Tree Removal Co. North Alabama's Tree Experts

 By Huntsville Tree Service Co. · Updated May 2026 · 9 min read

 Key principle: When in doubt, evaluate the tree's structural condition, the percentage of dead crown, the species, and its proximity to structures.
-A $400 trimming that extends a tree's productive life by 10 years beats a $1,200 removal — but only if the tree is actually worth saving.
+A call (256) 203-1967 for a free estimate trimming that extends a tree's productive life by 10 years beats a call (256) 203-1967 for a free estimate removal - but only if the tree is actually worth saving.

 The most common question we get from Huntsville homeowners isn't "how much does tree removal cost?" - it's "do I actually need to remove this tree, or can I get away with just trimming it?"
 It's the right question to ask, and the answer isn't always obvious without a trained eye.